A child working on a laptop

 While some schools focus on technology, others lack access to WiFi and to equipment such as iPads and laptops.
 As a result, some students have very little experience in using technology and poor keyboarding skills.
 Many years are often spent teaching students to handwrite, but relatively little attention is given to teaching them to keyboard and to use technology.

-The literature suggests that these skills should be explicitly taught.
+The literature suggests these skills should be explicitly taught.
 Students should be able to keyboard at least as fast as they can handwrite and should learn the touch-typing method if possible.
 (Freeman et al. 2005)

 Handwriting, written expression and the Australian Curriculum